nokia/RED/docs/help/user_guide/launching/debug/robot_python_debug.md

   * Run created Debug Configuration, RED should start the `runPyDevDebug.py` script which will take command line from RED and start Robot Framework debug run simultaneously being connected with Pydev Debugger.
   * If breakpoint is reached, appropriated Debugger is used depending on the source from where the breakpoint was reached (either Robot testcase or Python library).

+Note

+     As mentioned in [PyDev Remote Debugger User Guide](http://www.pydev.org/manual_adv_remote_debugger.md) there is no actual 'signal' of reaching a breakpoint when doing remote debugging, so debug perspective must be opened first ( **Window- >Perspective->Open Perspective->Other->Debug**).

 [Return to Help index](http://nokia.github.io/RED/help/)